smithla/GetCleanData-CourseProject/README.md

  The script to run is run_analysis.R
  It is broken down into 5 steps, which are clearly marked in the comments of the R file.
 This script MUST be run from the  UCI HAR Dataset folder

+ The project has 5 steps.
+Each of them are well marked in the code comments.
+They are not done in the order shown below due.
+For example, it is simpler to add discriptive names before merging the testing and training sets.

+   1) Merges the training and the test sets to create one data set.
+   2) Extracts only the measurements on the mean and standard deviation for each measurement.
+   3) Uses descriptive activity names to name the activities in the data set
+   4) Appropriately labels the data set with descriptive variable names.
+   5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+ There are # parts to the code.
+In some of the parts, t

- Part 1 - Read in the data files needed for the dataset transformation
+ Part 1 Read in the data files needed for the dataset transformation
       This section used the following files:
+  -  features.txt
   -  activity_labels.txt
   - ./test/Y_tests.txt
   - ./train/Y_train.txt
   - ./test/subject_test.txt